 - Preheat oven to 350°.
 In a large bowl, combine the cake mix, milk, buttermilk, oil, applesauce, lemon juice, egg yolks, lemon zest and poppy seeds; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 In another bowl, beat egg whites until stiff peaks form; fold into batter.

 - Transfer to two greased and floured 9-in. round baking pans.
-Bake at 350° for 22-28 minutes or until a toothpick inserted in the center comes out clean.
+Bake until a toothpick inserted in the center comes out clean, 22-28.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large bowl, beat cream until it begins to thicken.
 Add sugar and vanilla; beat until stiff peaks form.